rs301378/WebScraper-for-text-review/README.md

   * A user can enter the keywords into a search bar.
   * Hit enter after entering keywords.
 In the next page it will show the products reviews.
   * Used flipkart site to show the reviews of products.
-  * Used Pivotalto make this app public and use on any platform.
+  * Used Pivotal to make this app public.
 ## Installation
 The code is written in `Python 3.6`.
 If you don't have Python installed you can find it [here](https://www.python.org/downloads/ "install python") .To install the required packages and libraries, run this command in the project directory after [clonning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/ "cloning") the repository.
 `pip install -r requirements.txt`